Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 			trace("Found heart rate measurement characteristic\n");
 	}

+<a id="classcharacteristic"></a>
 ## Class Characteristic
-The `Characteristic` class provides access to a single GATT service characteristic.
+The `Characteristic` class provides access to a single service characteristic.
 The following properties are included:

 | Property | Type | Description |
 | --- | --- | :--- |